Data-to-Insight-Center/patra-toolkit/README.md

 **Tag**: CI4AI, Software, PADI

-# Explanation
+## Explanation

-1. **Encourages Accountability**

-   * Incorporate essential model information (metadata, dataset details, fairness, explainability) at training time, ensuring AI models remain transparent from development to deployment.

-2. **Semi-Automated Capture**

-   * Automated *Fairness* and *Explainability* scanners compute demographic parity, equal odds, SHAP-based feature importances, etc., for easy integration into Model Cards.

-3. **Machine-Actionable Model Cards**

-   * Produce a structured JSON representation for ingestion into the Patra Knowledge Base.
-Ideal for advanced queries on model selection, provenance, versioning, or auditing.

-4. **Flexible Repository Support**

-   * Pluggable backends for storing models/artifacts on **Hugging Face** or **GitHub**, unifying the model publishing workflow.

-5. **Versioning & Model Relationship Tracking**

-   * Maintain multiple versions of a model with recognized edges (e.g., `revisionOf`, `alternateOf`) using embedding-based similarity.
-This ensures clear lineages and easy forward/backward provenance.
+The Patra Toolkit embeds transparency and governance directly into the training workflow.
+Integrated scanners collect essential metadata—data sources, fairness metrics, and explainability insights—during model training and then generate a machine‑actionable JSON model card.
+These cards plug into the Patra Knowledge Base for rich queries on provenance, version history, and auditing.
+Flexible back‑ends publish models and artifacts to repositories such as Hugging Face or GitHub, automatically recording lineage links to trace every model’s evolution.

-# How‑To Guide
+## How‑To Guide

-## Installation
+### Installation

-### From source
+#### From source

 Download the release as source code and unzip it.
 ```shell
 pip install -e <local_git_dir>/patra_toolkit
 ```

-### Pip
+#### Pip

 The latest version can be installed from PyPI: